How to Provide an Exceptional Guest Experience: Key Elements & Trends

 Now that we’ve covered the basics of a memorable guest experience, it’s time to take a closer look at current trends in the hospitality industry.
 These trends impact how well you provide exceptional guest experiences in the current state of the industry.

-A side effect of the pandemic was a mass realization that work does not need to be chained to an office building.
+The pandemic stirred a mass realization that work does not need to be chained to an office building.
 This boosted the popularity of the digital nomad lifestyle.
 As part of this trend, the global workforce has started to shift towards traveling while working remotely.

 For vacation rentals, this trend has meant that no matter what type of property you have, basic workstations and a decent internet connection are the bare minimum for travelers booking long vacation rentals or hotel stays.